Asian Art

 Qi Baishi, Cicada, between circa 1864 and circa 1957.
 Wikimedia Commons (public domain).

-At the same time Chen introduced Qi Baishi to a concubine, Hu Baozhu.
+At the same time, Chen introduced Qi Baishi to a concubine, Hu Baozhu.
 This arrangement produced seven more children for Qi.
-He settles down to his life in Beijing for the rest of his long life of 93 years.
+He settled down in Beijing for the rest of his long life of 93 years.

 Qi Baishi, Lychee and insect, 1943, private collection